danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 space---there will be no way to get from outside in, or inside out, through the parabola's open end, since this is now infinitely far away.
 So again we encounter the paradox.
-For it seems as if the only way to distinguish inside from outside clearly, distinctly, truly, is by a barrier to openness---even when the barrier in this case never closes upon itself, giving us the tantalizing look of an opening always beyond our reach.
+For in what sense can our parabola be open at all?
+It seems that the only way to distinguish inside from outside clearly, distinctly, truly, is by a barrier to openness---even when the barrier in this case never closes upon itself: something we can plainly see, but never reach;
+as if openness had no being beyond seeming.

 [Back to top](#top)